 The Houthi movement's organizational structure is unclear and likely continues to evolve.
 The movement began as a grassroots religious organization aimed at youth in the 1990s, but over time it has entered politics and developed military capabilities.
 Following the killing of movement founder Hussein Badr al-Din al-Houthi by Yemeni forces in 2004, the Houthis were led by Hussein's father, spiritual leader Badr al-Din al-Houthi.
 The movement's current leader is Hussein's younger brother, Abdul Malik al-Houthi.

 In 2021, the U.S. Department of State sanctioned three of the Houthis leaders, Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi, and Abdullah Yahya al-Hakim as Specially Designated Global Terrorists.
-Likewise, the Houthi group was designated in its entirety as a Foreign Terrorist Organization and Specially Designated Global Terrorist.
-The Biden administration later revoked these designations, citing humanitarian considerations.
+Likewise, the Houthi group was designated in its entirety as a Foreign Terrorist Organization (FTO) and Specially Designated Global Terrorist (SDGT).
+The Biden administration, however, later revoked these designations, citing humanitarian considerations-only to restore the SDGT designation a few weeks after the Houthis began attacking international shipping but not the FTO designation.